hermiter: R package for Sequential Nonparametric Estimation: Function reference and code usage examples

-The central advantage of Hermite series based estimators is that they can be updated in a sequential/one-pass manner as above and subsequently probability densities and cumulative probabilities at arbitrary x values can be obtained, along with arbitrary quantiles.
-The hermite\_estimator object only maintains a small and fixed number of coefficients and thus uses minimal memory.
+The main advantage of Hermite series based estimators is that they can be updated in a sequential/one-pass manner as above and subsequently probability densities and cumulative probabilities at arbitrary x values can be obtained, along with arbitrary quantiles.
+The \texttt{hermite\_estimator} object only maintains a small and fixed number of coefficients and thus uses minimal memory.
 The syntax to calculate probability densities, cumulative probabilities and quantiles in the univariate setting is presented below.
-The PDF estimators \eqref{eq:HermiteSeriesProbEst} and \eqref{eq:HermiteSeriesProbEstBivariate} are implemented in the \fct{dens} method, where dispatch occurs to the appropriate implementation depending on whether the hermite\_estimator object is univariate or bivariate.
-Similarly, the CDF estimators \eqref{eq:HermiteSeriesUniCDFEst} and \eqref{eq:HermiteSeriesCDFEstBivariate} are implemented in the \fct{cum\_prob} method, where again dispatch occurs to the appropriate implementation depending on whether the hermite\_estimator object is univariate or bivariate.
-The quantile function \fct{quant} makes use of the CDF estimator \eqref{eq:HermiteSeriesUniCDFEstAlt} and is only defined for univariate hermite\_estimator objects.
-As an example in the univariate case: \begin{CodeChunk} \begin{CodeInput} R> observations <- rlogis(n=2000) R> hermite_est <- hermite_estimator(N=10, standardize=TRUE) R> hermite_est <- update_batch(hermite_est, observations) R> x <- seq(-15,15,0.1) R> pdf_est <- dens(hermite_est,x) R> cdf_est <- cum_prob(hermite_est,x) R> p <- seq(0.05,0.95,0.05) R> quantile_est <- quant(hermite_est,p) \end{CodeInput} \end{CodeChunk} Actual values of the PDF, CDF and quantiles are evaluated as below: \begin{CodeChunk} \begin{CodeInput} R> actual_pdf <- dlogis(x) R> actual_cdf <- plogis(x) R> df_pdf_cdf <- data.frame(x,pdf_est,cdf_est,actual_pdf,actual_cdf) R> actual_quantiles <- qlogis(p) R> df_quant <- data.frame(p,quantile_est,actual_quantiles) \end{CodeInput} \end{CodeChunk} The estimated versus actual values are visualized in figures \ref{fig:pdf_univariate}, \ref{fig:cdf_univariate} and \ref{fig:quantiles}.
+The PDF estimators \eqref{eq:HermiteSeriesProbEst} and \eqref{eq:HermiteSeriesProbEstBivariate} are implemented in the \textit{dens} method, where dispatch occurs to the appropriate implementation depending on whether the \texttt{hermite\_estimator} object is univariate or bivariate.
+As described in section \ref{sec:limitations}, density estimates can be negative in principle.
+The parameter \texttt{clipped} can be set to \texttt{TRUE} in order to replace negative values with a small, but strictly positive value (i.e. 1e-8).